manjeshrv592/geo-discoverer/README.md

-# geo-discoverer
+# GeoDiscoverer

-Application which provides countries information by making use of Rest countries API
+Application which provides countries information by making use of Rest countries API.
+Built using create-react-app.